$50 off out-of-state LLC publication until October 31, 2026. Is this you?

 Is LLC publication really mandatory in New York?

 Yes.
-LLC Law §206 requires every newly formed (and newly registered foreign) LLC to publish a formation notice once a week for six successive weeks in two newspapers designated by its county clerk, then file a Certificate of Publication with the Department of State.
-There is no opt-out.
+LLC Law §206 requires every newly formed New York LLC to publish a formation notice once a week for six successive weeks in two newspapers designated by its county clerk, then file a Certificate of Publication with the Department of State.
+An out-of-state LLC that registered to do business here owes the same six-week run under §802, with a different notice and a different closing form.
+There is no opt-out either way.

 How much does it cost with you?